ScilifelabDataCentre/Publications/README.md

 - Set up the tornado web server to start on boot.

-- Set a proxy from your outward-facing web server (Apache, nginx, etc) for the tornado server.
+- Set a proxy from your outward-facing web server (Apache, nginx, or whatever your site supports) for the tornado server.

 Implementation
 --------------